CLICK TO DOWNLOAD:

 The chance of something happening that will have a negative impact.
 It is measured by the consequences and likelihood.
 In this guidance it usually refers to the risk of harm to a consumer.

 The range of things that are covered or included in each Standard.

 Service and supports for daily living

 Services other than clinical and personal care that include but are not limited to: food services, domestic assistance, home maintenance, transport and recreational and social activities.

 Services and supports for daily living may also be services that support consumer emotional, spiritual and psychological well-being.

-Staff members are the people working in an organisation who are responsible for the care, administration and support of, or involvement with, consumers.
+People working in an organisation who are responsible for the care, administration and support of, or involvement with, consumers.

-Workforce means the people working in an organisation who are responsible for its maintenance or administration, or the care and services, support of, or involvement with, consumers.
+People working in an organisation who are responsible for its maintenance or administration, or the care and services, support of, or involvement with, consumers.

 A member of the workforce is anyone the organisation

 employs, hires, retains or contracts (directly or through an employment or recruitment agency) to provide maintenance or administration, or care and services under the control of the organisation.
 It also includes volunteers who provide care and services for the organisation.